File upload fails with “request timedout after 30 seconds”

 Once that is done, save (or re-upload) the file back via FTP.

-Increase execution time of the ajax (modern) uploader
+2. Increase allowed upload time of the modern uploader

-If you’re using our modern ajax uploader, as enabled in the settings via WooCommerce → Settings → Product Fields, you will also need to add the code snippet below to your site to increase the execution time on the front-end of your website.
+If you’re using our modern uploader (as enabled in the settings via WooCommerce → Settings → Product Fields), you will also need to add the code snippet below to your site to increase the allowed upload time on the front-end of your website.

 Supply your license key to unlock the code